 The facility features three-quarters of an acre (28,000 square feet) of ice and 16 miles of 1 1/4 " wrought iron pipe.

 Another rink funded by Kate Wollman, Lasker Rink and Pool on Central Park's northern end, serves as a pool in the summer months.

 Wollman also contributed major financial help towards a similar outdoor ice skating rink in Prospect Park near the Lincoln Road entrance to the Park.
-This Rink was constructed in 1961 on the site formerly known as Music Island, where concerts were performed in the 19th century.
+This Rink was constructed in 1961 on the site known as Music Island, where concerts were performed in the 19th century.

 Ice Skating Continues to Grow

 Once ice skating proved to be useful in attracting parkgoers to parks in the winter months, other rinks opened throughout City boroughs.

 In Coney Island, Parks repurposed the former site of the privately owned Ravenhall Baths to open Abe Stark Rink in 1970.
 An outdoor rink in Staten Island, the WWII Veterans War Memorial Ice Skating Rink in Clove Lakes Park, also opened that year.

 More recently, a concession at Bryant Park has offered ice skating free of charge, providing New Yorkers with an economical way to explore this enjoyable winter pastime, and the World Ice Arena, an NHL–standard indoor ice rink in Flushing Meadows Corona Park, opened its doors in February 2009.